Androz2091/discord-player/docs/faq/how_does_it_work.md

 - Final stream is a pcm format, required for volume controls which is created by Discord Player itself.

+- Since inline volume is enabled by default for volume controls, you may face more resource usage.

+- You can disable inline volume for better performance but setting volume won't work and current volume will always be 100.

 - All the audio filters are handled by FFmpeg and stream has to reload in order to update filters.